-Pedestrian accesss to the site is available from Old South Head Road and the Coastal Walk via Lighthouse Reserve and Christison are able to access the lighthouse from Old South Head Road and along the existing southern driveway.
-Park; the driveway leading to the townhouses provides access for prams and mobility-impaired pedestrians.
+Pedestrian access to the site is available from Old South Head Road and the Coastal Walk via Lighthouse Reserve and Christison Park; the driveway leading to the townhouses provides access for prams and mobility-impaired pedestrians.

 The Coastal Walk will continue to provide a scenic link for walking along the eastern perimeter of the site.
 No new formal pathways are proposed in the lighthouse compound.
-The main pedestrian entry to the site Pedestrians will be able to access the lighthouse from Old South Head Road will be improvedthrough a rebuilt gateway adjacent to the Head Keeper's Quarters, and along the existing southern driveway.
+The main pedestrian entry to the site from Old South Head Road will be improved.